-45 Years Ago: The Alice Cooper Band Falls Apart With ‘Muscle of Love’
+When the Alice Cooper Band Fell Apart With ‘Muscle of Love’

 It all kicks off with the fairly pedestrian stomp of "Big Apple Dreamin," which strips away the band's trademark sound, favoring instead a pseudo-funk riff.
 In theory, it's great that the group would want to mix things up a bit, but once Cooper begins to sing, it doesn't even sound like the classic band.